Where to Stay in London?

 King’s Cross is located in the wonderful neighborhood of Camden in North London with perfect public transport connections to the rest of the city.
 It takes about 30 minutes by train to get to the London Eye.

-In recent years, King’s Cross has made great strides in urban development is becoming increasingly popular among Londoners.
+In recent years, King’s Cross has made great strides in urban development and is very popular among Londoners.
 There are lots of restaurants, bars, and pubs at very reasonable prices.
 You can sample the latest food trends, or if you’re feeling really adventurous, why not tuck into some traditional English food?
-It’s much better than its reputation!

 Pros of staying in King’s Cross: